EugenePlasmon/MobileWars/README.md

 # MobileWars
 Time-killer game!
-The project was created in purpose to participate iOS developers olympics by swiftbook.ru.
+The project was created in purpose to participate iOS developers olympics by [link to swiftbook](swiftbook.ru).
 Time for developing = 2 days :]

 You can download project and play it yourself.
 It's fun!